ggonnella/gfapy/doc/tutorial/references.rst

 The item list in GFA2 sets and paths may not contain elements which are implicitly involved.
 For example a path may contain segments, without specifying the edges connecting them, if there is only one such edge.
-Alternatively a path may contain edges, without explitely indicating the segments.
-Similarly a set may contain edges, but not the segments refered to in them, or contain segments which are connected by edges, without the edges themselves.
+Alternatively a path may contain edges, without explicitly indicating the segments.
+Similarly a set may contain edges, but not the segments referred to in them, or contain segments which are connected by edges, without the edges themselves.
 Furthermore groups may refer to other groups (set to sets or paths, paths to paths only), which then indirectly contain references to segments and edges.